This post has been updated as of May 2019

 While this may sound alarming, it’s reminiscent of when Gmail first introduced their own one-click unsubscribe in their webmail version.
 Email marketers were in a panic about how this could affect their unsubscribe rates and positioning in the inbox.

-Remember that making it easy for the subscriber to unsubscribe from email shouldn’t be hard.
-If a subscriber genuinely no longer wants to receive emails, it’s far better for them to unsubscribe easily and without stress, otherwise they may mark your email as spam.
+Remember, it’s important to make it very easy for a subscriber to unsubscribe from your list.
+If a subscriber genuinely no longer wants to receive emails from you, it’s far better for them to unsubscribe easily and without stress.

-If a subscriber clicks the unsubscribe in the header, they will find an email in their sent folder with this message in it.
+If a subscriber clicks the unsubscribe link in the header, they’ll find an email in their Sent folder with this message in it.

-Revisit your email templates and designs and ask, if you pushed the email design down by about 50px, would your message suffer?
+Revisit your email templates and designs to figure out, if you pushed the email design down by about 50px, would your message suffer?
 While the argument of whether “the fold” exists in email rages on, it doesn’t hurt to ensure your key messages are front and center in your emails.